 - i.
-Inverted U racks mounted on concrete in a row shall be placed on a minimum of 600 mm centers and a maximum of 762 mm centers.
+Inverted U racks mounted on concrete in a row shall be placed on a minimum of 815 mm centres and a maximum of 915 mm centers.
 This allows enough room for two bicycles to be secured to each rack. - ii.
-Parking stand area depth shall be a minimum of 2.0 m. d.
-Bicycle Parking Lot Widths e.
-Exterior Rack Locations
+Parking stand area depth shall be a minimum of 2.1 m.

+d.
+Bicycle Parking Lot Widths

 - i.
 A bicycle parking lot is an area where more than one rack is installed and aisles separate the racks.
-The aisle is measured from tip to tip of bike tires parked at the racks.
-The minimum width of aisles is 1830 mm. - ii.
-The minimum distance from a wall to either side of a bicycle racks is 610 mm.
+The aisle is measured from tip to tip of bicycle tires parked at the racks.
+The minimum width of aisles is 1524 mm. - ii.
+The minimum distance from a wall to the front edge of a bicycle racks is 610 mm.